AngleProtocol/angle-docs/guides/app-guides/univ3-lp.md

 When you are going through a liquidity manager, make sure to understand how they manage your liquidity, and if the positions are in-range.
 If they are not, you will not be earning ANGLE rewards.

 For example, Arrakis manages liquidity passively, and agEUR/USDC has some times been out-of-range.
 Gamma does an active liquidity management, and rebalances the ranges regularly.
+You can find more information on the Gamma's side [here](https://twitter.com/GammaStrategies/status/1571865274076352512?s=20&t=PtrXjbL4ViqYiUgC85q-Zg).

 ### FAQ